🟪

 Notes common to all reverting cases

-- When a reverting operation is completed, the user receives stablecoins on the blockchain that was the source one of the initial cross-chain operation.
-It will be of the stablecoin type that is used in the Symbiosis protocol on that blockchain (USDC on Polygon in our example), even if the initial token was different (Scheme 1).
+WETH if the initial operation used the bridging on WETH.
+So it will be of the token type that is used for bridging in the Symbiosis protocol (USDC on Polygon in our example), even if the initial token was different (Scheme 1).

-- Each reverting operation is a cross-chain operation, so it can also get stuck.
+Each reverting operation is a cross-chain operation, so it can also get stuck.

-TXN0 (on Chain1) → TXN2 (on S-chain) → TXN3 (on Chain2),
+If a cross-chain operation looks like this TXN0 (on Chain1) → TXN2 (on S-chain) → TXN3 (on Chain2), then two emergency cases are possible:

-- Emergency Case 1: TXN0 X TXN1 -> TXN2 TXN0 completed successfully, TXN1 failed, and TXN2 was not even created.
+Emergency Case 1: TXN0 X TXN1 -> TXN2 TXN0 completed successfully, TXN1 failed, and TXN2 was not even created.

-- Emergency Case 2: TXN0 -> TXN1 X TXN2 TXN0 and TXN1 completed successfully, TXN2 failed.
+Emergency Case 2: TXN0 -> TXN1 X TXN2 TXN0 and TXN1 completed successfully, TXN2 failed.

 Conditions and restrictions

-- The user’s tokens are locked in Portal on Chain1 (Polygon in our example).
+The user’s tokens are locked in Portal on Chain1 (Polygon in our example).

-- Portal will only release the tokens if it receives a request from Synthesis, which is located on BOBA BNB (S-chain).
+Portal will only release the tokens if it receives a request from Synthesis, which is located on Boba BNB (S-chain).

 Reverting workflow in a nutshell (Scheme 2)